Russian forces leave Snake Island, keep up eastern assault - NewsBreak

 Russian forces leave Snake Island, keep up eastern assault

 “Unable to withstand the impact of our artillery, missile and aviation units, the Russian occupiers have left Snake Island.
-The Odesa region is completely liberated,” the Ukrainian military said in its regular social media update Thursday evening.
+The Odesa region is completely liberated,” the General Staff of the Armed Forces of Ukraine said in its regular social media update Thursday evening.

 A senior Ukrainian military official, Oleksiy Gromov, earlier said Kyiv was planning to deploy troops to Snake Island, but did not specify a timeline.